-Prerequisite: Master of Arts in Literature.
-External Examination: 100%
+Prerequisite: Master of Arts in Literature

 Engage in a substantial project of original research under academic supervision.
-Develop superior skills in the research, methodologies, and critical thinking as required by the discipline of literary studies.
-Become expert in critical perspectives in English literature and in a chosen topic.
+Develop superior skills in research, methodologies, and critical thinking as required by the discipline of literary studies.
+Become an expert in critical perspectives in English literature and a chosen topic.
 Acquire high-level skills in the communication of research, findings and critical arguments through the production of a thesis demonstrating meticulous and rigorous research and reasoning.